swarnikatiwari/Stat-Sig-Calculator/README.md

 # Stat-Sig-Calculator
-Web application with Stat Sig calculation using the **Frequentist Method**
+Web application with Stat Sig calculation on AB tests using the **Frequentist Method**

 ## Purpose:
 Visual Representation of statistical parameters of an AB test